ailishmcl/JobTracker-App/README.md

 ### Features:
 * Authentication and authorization;
 * Display messages for signup, signin and update profile;
+* Add, edit and delete a job;
-* Add, edit and delete a Job;
+* Add, edit and delete a requirement
-* Choose a status for the job direct on the index page;
+* Choose a status for the job directly on the index page;
-* View all Jobs;
+* View all jobs on one page;
-* View, Add, edit and delete requirements for the jobs;
+* Add or remove a requirement for a job directly on the job detail page;
-* M/M: Many jobs can have many requirements;
+* M/M: many jobs can have many requirements;
-* Update user profile;
+* User can view their profile information and update user profile as a pop up on the profile page;
 * User can add a photo, CV link, cover letter link on their profile;
 * User can also change their password while logged in;
 * Dark mode option using local storage.